Time-domain Radio-loudness of Active Galactic Nuclei: Intermittency, Memory, and Jet Escape: Time-Domain Radio-Loudness Framework

 with shape parameters

 The physical content of this result is concentrated in its first two moments:

 where

-The mean extended-radio level measures duty cycle.
-The spread measures a distinct quantity: the competition between fading time and switching time.
-This clean separation of roles is the central insight of the analytic model.
+The first two moments show what the model can and cannot measure.
+The mean traces the duty cycle.
+The variance traces the ratio of fading time to switching time.
 The distribution piles up toward $Y\simeq0$ and $Y\simeq1$ only when $\alpha<1$ and $\beta<1$, i.e.\ when the radio fading time is shorter than both the mean ON and OFF episode durations.
-At GHz frequencies this regime is plausible; at metre wavelengths it is not, and therein explains why the RL/RQ valley appears prominent in some surveys and dissolves in others.
+At GHz frequencies sources could plausibly be in this regime; at metre wavelengths they generally are not, helping to explain why the RL/RQ valley appears prominent in some surveys and dissolves in others.

 The Beta form is explicit for the two-state, exponential-response model and should be regarded as the minimal analytic reference solution.
 More realistic fading laws or a distribution of jet powers will modify the detailed shape of $p(Y)$, but the same physical competition remains: the duty cycle sets the mean extended emission, and the ratio $\taunu/t_{\rm switch}$ sets how sharply the population clusters about that mean.
 When sources are compared within narrow optical-luminosity bins, or when optical variability is subdominant to the dynamic range of the radio numerator, the same scaling is inherited by $\Rlobe$.